Chi, and healing words from an ancient language.

 "....the information is enlightening..."- Kelechi N, New York.

 In Igbo voices, you would be taken back hundreds to thousands of years to an era of great creative freedom.
-A time when singing a song (ikwe ukwe) is "reinforcing an agreement" and when the law (Iwu) is 'agony".
+A time when singing a song (ikwe ukwe) was "reinforcing an agreement" and when the law (Iwu) was 'agony".
 Get ready to journey to the world of the Igbo predecessors when lawyers probably functioned as "doctors of agony"

-Ugwu, the Igbo word for Hill is derived from the verb 'gwu'.
+Ugwu, the Igbo word for Hill was derived from the verb 'gwu'.

 'Gwu' captures the digging motion, by a farm implement, that results in the creation of a mound.
 The purpose of a mound is to protect a seed from the elements, and from seed eaters such as birds.
 So we can translate 'gwu' as creating(or building) a protection.